ponaroth/weather-buddy/README.md

 # weather-buddy

-Weather app with virtual pet
+A weather app with virtual pet

 ## Getting Started